illuminatech/data-provider/README.md

     <br>
 </p>

-This extension support for complex search DB query processing for Laravel.
+This extension allows building of the complex search queries based on the request in Laravel.
-It is useful for REST API composition.
+In particular, it is useful for REST API composition.

 For license information check the [LICENSE](LICENSE.md)-file.